- Special Offers

-Many of Ireland’s most interesting gardens are open throughout the summer but the perfect time of year to visit is May and early June.
-And, as there is no greater treat than waking up to a beautiful garden, those offering accommodation particularly special – perhaps some of these lovely places will inspire you to take a few days away.
+Many of Ireland’s most interesting gardens are open throughout the summer and, as there is no greater treat than waking up to a beautiful garden, those offering accommodation are particularly special – these lovely places may inspire you to take a few days away to see them for yourself

 Cashel House Hotel & Gardens